Hugo Delavenne

 Interest

-I am interested in applications of SNARKs beyond blockchain, and particularly on proof of training of AI.
+I am interested in applications of SNARKs beyond blockchain, and particularly on proof of training of AI, for AI regulation.
 I want to create practical solutions to enable creating regulation on AI without having to forbid them, for instance being able to prove that the training was done with legally obtained data, or in some sense that there are no political biais in recommandation algorithms.

 Research